bradmasy/Handy_SetE/README.md

 ## General Info
 This browser based web application to ...

 Hoda Rashedi Demo for Tuesday Lab.
-This is the test

-This is the second try for creating conflict from Hoda Rashedi - Demo
+This is for creating conflict.

 ## Technologies